Operation Bellicose: Decorations

 On 14 July, the DFCs already recommended for Jones and Munro were gazetted.
 On 17 August, Rodley and Sauvage were each awarded the Bar to the DFC for their actions at Friedrichshafen.
-Eric Suswain was awarded the Distinguished Flying Medal and later commissioned.
+Eric Suswain was awarded the Distinguished Flying Medal (DFM) and later commissioned.
 Rodley and Sauvage would each be awarded the Distinguished Service Order on completing their Pathfinder tours in the autumn.
 John Duffy would be awarded the DFM, his citation particularly mentioning his prompt action when the TI exploded aboard Rodley's bomber.